AndersCan/intersection-observer-visual-aid/readme.md

 The playground contains a _"virtual viewport"_ that can be changed by modifying the margins.
 Positive margins increase the size while negative reduce.

-Elements that enter the virtual viewport will change background color to signal that they are now visible.
+The box elements that enter the virtual viewport, after scrolling, will change background color to signal that they are now visible.

 By changing the `threshold` we can decide how much of an element must be within the viewport before being visible.
-This area is shown on the boxes as _grayed out_
+This area is shown on the boxes as _grayed out_.
+A threshold of 1 requires the entire element to be inside the viewport.

 ## Examples